srb-cv/DeepLearningBook_Summary/chap15_representation_learning.md

 **when unsupervised pretraining works ?**
-* From the point of view of unsupervised pretraining as **learning a representation**, it would be effective when the iniotial representation is poor.
+* From the point of view of unsupervised pretraining as **learning a representation**, it would be effective when the initial representation is poor.

    Example, use of word embeddings where one hot vectors are not very informative.